avaneev/prvhash/README.md

 }
 ```

-If security is not a concern, instead of using the return value of the
+If security is not a concern, all three variables, together with the
-function, all three variables can be used as independent PRNG outputs, which
+function's return value, can be used as independent PRNG outputs, which makes
-makes this PRNG the fastest in the world (0.32 cycles/byte).
+this PRNG the fastest in the world (0.24 cycles/byte).

 ## Streamed Hashing ##